MAIF/daikoku/manual/src/main/paradox/producerusage/3-assets.md

 And you should see the list of existing `assets`

 @@@ warning
-If a `Something went wrong !!!` message is displayed, look a the [Tenant / Bucket configuration](../adminusage/1-tenants.md)
+If a `Something went wrong !!!` message is displayed, look a the @ref:[Tenant / Bucket configuration](../adminusage/1-tenants.md)
 @@@

 ## Add a new assets